sinatra/sinatra.github.com/extensions-wild.markdown

   2. Require the extension in your application: `require 'sinatra/prawn'`

-  3. If you're application is "classic" (i.e., you `require 'sinatra'` and define the application in the main/top-level context), you're done.
+  3. If your application is "classic" (i.e., you `require 'sinatra'` and define the application in the main/top-level context), you're done.
      The extension methods should be available to your application.

-  4. If you're application subclasses `Sinatra::Base`, you have to register the extension in your subclass: `register Sinatra::Prawn`
+  4. If your application subclasses `Sinatra::Base`, you have to register the extension in your subclass: `register Sinatra::Prawn`

 ## Helper Extensions